tomondre/vre-hub.github.io/docs/extensions/rucio-jupyterlab/monitoring.md

 #### Why is this not necessary?

 We want to aggregate all the metrics under **the same endpoint**, which is natively `web_app.settings["base_url"]/metrics`.
-In this case, creting an additional endpoint in `rucio-jupyterlab/metrics` is not needed!
+In this case, creating an additional endpoint in `rucio-jupyterlab/metrics` is not needed!

 :::tip[Use the native `/metrics` endpoint!]
 Don't bother adding the stuff above, and leverage the endpoint created by the Jupyter server!